eclipx/devops-test/README.md

 1. package.json
 2. server.js

-Create a Dockerfile and the relevant file(s) so we could build the docker image.
+Create a Dockerfile and the relevant file(s) so we could build the docker image and deploy it onto GCP or a cloud environment of your choice.

 # Criteria

-1. From the 2 supplied files, create a Dockerfile and relevant instructions so we could run build and run the docker image.
+1. From the 2 supplied files, create a Dockerfile and relevant instructions so we could build the docker image.
+2. Supply the relevant terraform scripts for the creation of the cloud project and other necessary steps for deployment.
+3. Scripts to deploy the docker image.

 # Acceptance Criteria

-1. An image from the Dockerfile could be built and executed
+1. Dockerfile so an image from built
+2. Terraform scripts to create the cloud project for deployment.
+3. Deployment scripts
-2. The Dockerfile is documented and easy to follow
+4. Steps are documented and easy to follow.

 # Bonus Points